Tell All Your Friends: Overview

-Tell All Your Friendss sound would later be described as emo and emo pop, drawing comparisons to Grade, Fugazi, the Movielife (specifically their 2000 album This Time Next Year), Weezer, and Thursday.
+Tell All Your Friendss sound would later be described as emo, pop-punk and post-hardcore, drawing comparisons to Grade, Fugazi, the Movielife (specifically their 2000 album This Time Next Year), Weezer, and Thursday.
 A review from CMJ New Music Monthly noted that musically, the album sounded like "two guitars butt[ing] heads" to fuse "clean-channel pop melodies" with "chugging metal progressions".
 The vocals were reminiscent of Saves the Day, and the Canterbury Effect, often switching from singing to screaming.
 Around this time, emo bands the Get Up Kids and the Promise Ring influenced Taking Back Sunday.
 Lazzara and Nolan shared an apartment, often staying up talking until 5:00 am, and began showing each other compositions on which they were working.
 Rubenstein would often find them composing songs with acoustic guitars.

 Taking Back Sunday started jamming in a rehearsal room that Reyes had in Lindenhurst, New York, where they practiced and composed every night.
 The first song this lineup had written was "Great Romances of the 20th Century", which the members felt was better than anything they had done before, and that it sounded different from other Long Island acts, which were into pop and funk.
 The band frequently recorded demos; they wrote music together, while Lazzara and Nolan wrote the lyrics.
 One member would typically come up with a part, which the rest of the group would expand into a song.
 Nolan wrote a lot of material and had various ideas.
 He would cut parts and sections out of one song he had been working on and it would eventually end up in a Taking Back Sunday song.
 Many songs featuring Lazzara and Nolan use call-and-response vocals – something that Reyes' prior band Clockwise had done with their members Hanratty and George Fullan.
 When Reyes started Taking Back Sunday, he told Fullan that he wanted to include the dual vocals as it was something he really liked.